EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 ## Day 39
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - Today I started reading about background properties
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

 ## Day 40
 .
-* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Project you are working on - Css: The missing manual.
 * Progress today - Today I practiced with transitions and backgrounds.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.

+## Day 41
+.
+* Project you are working on - Css: The missing manual.
+* Progress today - Today I read up on styling buttons with css and also navigation link.
+I then did some practice in the editor.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.